Liberia travel advice

 Liberian law prohibits sexual acts between individuals of the same sex.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Liberia.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Liberia.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics